gatsbyjs/gatsby/docs/blog/index.md

 How can I expose global variables during the build process?
 We are looking to use JSDom during the build process.
 We currently have the async loading of the Interweave module, but we want our ssr generated html to match the final rendered DOM.
 Check out this docs page [https://www.gatsbyjs.org/docs/environment-variables/#environment-variables](https://www.gatsbyjs.org/docs/environment-variables/#environment-variables "https://www.gatsbyjs.org/docs/environment-variables/#environment-variables")

-is there any \`lighthouse.test.js\` out there, to use while building/customizing gatsby to keep an eye on performance? (similar to the one that was shown at the very beginning of the presentation).
-You can just re-use mine--or could be worth building some tooling!
-We'll `e sure to link to ose resources soon`

 Any advice for running automated performance tests for sites that are hidden behind a login page?
-A CI can do a build and then run the lighthouse test on the built site
+A CI can do a build and then run the lighthouse test on the built site.

-What are your thoughts on sanity.io
+What are your thoughts on sanity.io?
 Seems great :) Check out this blog post for more info -> [https://www.gatsbyjs.org/blog/2019-01-25-blazing-fast-development-with-gatsby-and-sanity-io/](https://www.gatsbyjs.org/blog/2019-01-25-blazing-fast-development-with-gatsby-and-sanity-io/ "https://www.gatsbyjs.org/blog/2019-01-25-blazing-fast-development-with-gatsby-and-sanity-io/")

 What is your opinion on using CSS, ie Styled Components, Emotion or BEM?
-Dustin) We don't really have an official opinion--we want you to build apps however you prefer!
+We don't really have an official opinion--we want you to build apps however you prefer!
 That being said, I quite like CSS in JS (particularly emotion).
 I did a little podcast with Chris Coyier if you're interested--[https://css-tricks.com/video-screencasts/168-css-in-js/](https://css-tricks.com/video-screencasts/168-css-in-js/ "https://css-tricks.com/video-screencasts/168-css-in-js/")

-no concern of the additional request for the SVG??
+No concern of the additional request for the SVG??
-SVGs previews are inlined
+SVGs previews are inlined.

-no concerns of excessive prefetching in the bg?
+No concerns of excessive prefetching in the bg?
-This is turned off on low-power devices as per the Dan Abramov comment
+This is turned off on low-power devices.

 Re content updates: But is a new build triggered on _every_ content change?
-You can configure it that way -- send webhooks to have your CI server rebuild
+You can configure it that way -- send webhooks to have your CI server rebuild.

 Can you talk more about Themes & how to create custom themes for V2?
 Look at [https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/](https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/ "https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/") and [https://www.gatsbyjs.com/gatsby-days-themes-chris/](https://www.gatsbyjs.com/gatsby-days-themes-chris/ "https://www.gatsbyjs.com/gatsby-days-themes-chris/") and stay tuned for more posts in next week!